 - Sellers of merchandise, freight, storage or similar items.

 - Payments of rent to or through real estate agents (typically property managers).
 However, keep in mind you need to issue a 1099 to a landlord you are paying rent, unless they meet another exception.

-- Don’t worry about credit card payments and Paypal.
-The IRS allows taxpayers to exclude from Form 1099-MISC any payments you made by credit card, debit card, gift card, or third-party payment network such as PayPal.
+- Don’t worry about credit card payments and PayPal.
+The IRS allows taxpayers to exclude from Form 1099-NEC any payments you made by credit card, debit card, gift card, or third-party payment network such as PayPal.
 (These payments are being reported by the card issuers and third-party payment networks on Form 1099-K.)

 - Lawyers get the short end of the stick.
 Ironically, the government doesn’t trust that lawyers will report all of their income, so even if your lawyer is ‘incorporated’, you are still required to send them a Form 1099 if you paid them more than $600.

 - The W-9 is your “best friend”.
 Some of you may be frustrated that you don’t have the information you NEED to issue Form 1099.
 One of the smartest procedures a business owner can implement is to request a W-9 from any vendor you expect to pay more than $600 before you pay them.
 Using this as a normal business practice will give you the vendor’s mailing information, Tax ID number, and also require them to indicate if they are a corporation or not (saving you the headache of sending them a 1099 next year).
 You can download a W-9 here.